rubyonjets/jets/docs/_docs/routing/authorizers/authorizer-tips.md

 }
 ```

-So within the authorizer Lambda function, you can get the token with `event['authorizationToken']`.
+So you send the token with the `Auth: test` header, but within the authorizer Lambda function, you grab the token with `event[:authorizationToken]`.

 ## Identity Source: Token